vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

     - CLIENTS can roam between APs with no noticeable delay
 - CLIENT LOAD BALANCING
     - If a CLIENT is in range of TWO APs, the WLC can associate the CLIENT with the least-used AP, to balance the load among APs
-- Bảo mật / QoS Quản lý
+- Security / QoS Management
-    - Central Quản lý of Bảo mật and QoS policies ensures consistency across the Mạng
+    - Central Management of Security and QoS policies ensures consistency across the Network

 ---

 - LIGHTWEIGHT APs can be configured to operate in VARIOUS MODES:
     - LOCAL
-        - This is the Mặc định mode where the AP offers a BSS (more multiple BSSs) for CLIENTS to associate with
+        - This is the Default mode where the AP offers a BSS (more multiple BSSs) for CLIENTS to associate with

     - FLEXCONNECT
         - Like a LIGHTWEIGHT AP in LOCAL mode, it offers ONE or MORE BSSs for CLIENTS to associate with